 Much like the USDA, the Japanese Meat Grading Association examines carcasses to determine an overall grade.
 Quality marbling is absolutely essential for achieving the highest grade awarded, A5.

 The strains of Wagyu are further broken down based on the prefecture in which they are raised.
 For example, Kobe beef can only come from the prefecture of Hyogo, of which the capital city is Kobe.
-(Fun fact: Beginning in 1966, Japan holds “The Wagyu Olympics” every five years to determine which prefecture is currently producing the best beef.)
+(Fun fact: Since 1966, Japan has held “The Wagyu Olympics” every five years to determine which prefecture is currently producing the best beef.)

 Although Wagyu were imported into the United States for a short period of time, many of the cattle were subsequently crossbred with American species.
 In addition, import restrictions and limitations and concerns about meat safety protocol have affected the supply of beef coming from Japan into the United States.
 Because of this, much of the “Wagyu” listed on restaurant menus across the U.S. isn’t full-blood, so diners aren’t actually experiencing an authentic representation of the delicacy.